minvws/nl-kat-coordination/docs/source/developer_documentation/boefjes.md

 Includes an endpoint that lists all objects.

 The KATalogus stores environment settings for the different organisations and plugins, accessible through the API.
-These can be encrypted by setting the `ENCRYPTION_MIDDLEWARE=NACL_SEALBOX`, and the public and private key env vars.
+These can be encrypted by setting the `BYTES_ENCRYPTION_MIDDLEWARE=NACL_SEALBOX`, and the public and private key env vars.
 More info about the encryption scheme can be found here: https://pynacl.readthedocs.io/en/latest/public/.
 Currently, the settings are encrypted when stored, and returned decrypted.
 This could be changed in the future when the boefje-runner/plugin-code can decrypt the secrets itself,